jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/ae7cb56eb3aa526e5ea66eed1c0f260c)

-This action is also dispatched when moving the cursor, so it make it easy to
+This action is also dispatched when moving the cursor, so it makes it easy to
 identify when we're on an empty paragraph and display the paragraph toolbox.
 Once more, all this logic is done in an epic :